-To protect itself from any and all liability, the officer can ask the plaintiff (Toyota) to obtain an Indemnity-to-Sheriff Bond to guarantee that the plaintiff will reimburse the officer should Neil take any legal action against them.
+To protect itself from any and all liability, the court can ask the plaintiff (Toyota) to obtain an Indemnity-to-Sheriff Bond to guarantee that the plaintiff will reimburse the officer should Neil take any legal action against them.

 Officers were called to enforce a writ ordering the seizure of a large antique statue from a defendant who lives on the 15th floor of a 20-story apartment building.
 Complicating the enforcement of the order is the fact that the statue is so fragile and cumbersome it might be damaged if it is moved using the elevator only.

 The officer needs to use special tools, including the hiring of antique experts to handle the movement of the property, as well as a helicopter to airlift the statue once it is boxed in a crate.

-But before making all necessary arrangements, the officer required the plaintiff to post an Indemnity-to-Sheriff Bond to guarantee that the plaintiff will reimburse all expenses incurred in the seizure and transport of the statue, including payment of experts and rental of the helicopter.
+But before making all necessary arrangements, the court required the plaintiff to post an Indemnity-to-Sheriff Bond to guarantee that the plaintiff will reimburse all expenses incurred in the seizure and transport of the statue, including payment of experts and rental of the helicopter.

 Let Surety Bond Authority Assist You in Your Bonding Needs!

 Surety Bond Authority offers competitive rates for all your bonding needs.
 We provide fast and efficient service to our clients.
 At Surety Bond Authority, you can be guaranteed that we will provide you with the best information and services for surety bonds, the lowest rates, provide information that will help you understand your bond rights and responsibilities, fast and efficient service, and provide solutions to clients even with poor credit score.